 Fifth witness – Matt.
 28:1

 •Concordant Literal Now it is the evening of the sabbaths.
 At the lighting up into one of the sabbaths came Mary Magdalene and the other Mary to behold the sepulcher.

 •Greek Interlinear Bible Click here to study GIB for v.
 1 Did you happen to note the KJV inconsistency in translating the Greek word for sabbaths occurring twice in this verse?
 We previously observed such glaring inconsistency in the first of these five Scriptures studied regarding the timing of Jesus’ resurrection, Mark 16:1-2, and will study this later on.

-Recalling from Genesis 1 that evening precedes day, we understand the Holy Spirit inspired John to write this so that it is noted that the evenings of both sabbaths of that week had passed, and one of those sabbaths (the second) was entering into the day phase.
+Recalling from Genesis 1 that evening precedes day, we understand the Holy Spirit inspired Matthew to write this so that it is noted that the evenings of both sabbaths of that week had passed, and one of those sabbaths (the second) was entering into the day phase.
 This brings to mind our Lord’s repeated prophesying that He would be raised on the THIRD DAY, and also re-emphasizes that it is the sabbath, God’s all important day of rest.